ngs-docs/angus/introduction-to-automation.md

 *Step #4*: If you don't remember the password you set, re-set it.

 After running this, copy/paste the URL into your Web browser; you should see login page.
-Enter the XSEDE username and password you were given (should be `tx160085` username, with associated password).
+Enter the XSEDE username and password you were given (should be `tx160085` or `dibtiger` or `diblion` username, with associated password).

 If the login is unsuccessful, return to the terminal and run: